midnightntwrk/midnight-architecture/specification/zkir-v2.md

 public input was in a conditional branch that was taken during the off-chain execution of the circuit.

-**Circuit semantics:** the circuit phase builds up a vector of public inputs.
-The wire at *var* is read from the memory.
-The public input vector is extended with this wire.
-A constraint is added that it the value on the wire is equal to the field value at the same index in the public inputs computed during the rehearsal phase.

 ## div\_mod\_power\_of\_two(var, bits)

+Splits a field value's binary representation at a given bit position into high (quotient) and low (remainder) parts.
-Two outputs, the quotient and remainder when dividing a field value by a power of two.
-This allows splitting a field value's binary representation into high (quotient) and low (remainder) parts.
+There are two outputs, the quotient and remainder when dividing a field value by a power of two.

-**JSON:** { `"op"`: `"div_mod_power_of_two"`, `"var"`: Index, `"bits"`: u32 }

-**Binary:** 0x0d var:u32 bits:u32
+**JSON:** `{ "op":"div_mod_power_of_two", "var":Index, "bits":u32 }`

 **Outputs:** Two outputs, `var >> bits`, and `var & ((1 << bits) - 1)`.